iTwin/iTwinUI/CONTRIBUTING.md

 We welcome all types of contribution.

 Need a feature or found a bug?
-Please create an item in [our backlog.](https://dev.azure.com/bentleycs/UX%20Design/_backlogs/backlog/iTwinUI/Features/?workitem=543453) Be sure to read description in the given link.
+Please create an [issue.](https://github.com/iTwin/iTwinUI/issues)

 Want to contribute by creating a PR?
 Great!
 Then read further.